Serrof/swiftt/README.md

 ## Some applications of the TDA
 ### Multivariate, high-order AD
-It has applications whenever partial derivatives are needed, for example in numerical, local optimization (although second-order derivatives are usually enough).
+It has applications whenever partial derivatives are needed, for example in numerical, local optimization (although usually only up to second-order).
 It is a good compromise between symbolic calculations (that are costly) and finite differences methods (that are noisy).

 The TDA in general also finds its use in uncertainty quantification, as the Taylor expansion of a function is its best